 Remember when the greatest debate in the world was which way the toilet paper was supposed to unroll?
-However…in the wreath world, one of the most common debates are about all the different bow maker tools out there.
+However…in the wreath world, one of the most common debates centers around all the different bow maker tools out there.

 The latest?
-Bow Makers…
+Bow makers…

 Bow Maker #1: Hands

-Wikipedia states these are 2.5 million years old… Hands.
+Wikipedia states these are 2.5 million years old…hands.

 - It’s quick, easy, and doesn’t cost you any extra money.

-- There are ton’s of Youtube videos showing you how to make a bow by hand.
+- There are tons of Youtube videos showing you how to make a bow by hand.

 Bow Maker #2: The EZ Bow Maker

-- The EZ Bow Maker is light weight and small.
+- The EZ Bow Maker is lightweight and small.

 - You can get designer quality bows in just minutes…they’re even fluffy!

 Bow Maker #3: The Bowdabra

-The Web isn’t clear – but it looks like the Bowdabra has been around since the 1990s.
+The web isn’t clear, but it looks like the Bowdabra has been around since the 1990s.

-Some of the benefits of this bow maker:
+Pros of this bow maker:

 - You can get designer quality bows in just minutes.